 Hydrate like crazy!
 Do not get unwittingly dehydrated!
 (As most of us are!)

-Drink at least a gallon a day.
+You may need even a gallon a day.
 High-mineral celtic salt with your water gives you plump healthy cells.
-See Watercure for all the scoop.
+See Watercure for all the scoop and recommended amounts.

 Cover up with gloves whenever possible and socks for those heels.